-The starting point for most in-house video production teams is a producer, and a camera operator who can also edit video.
+The starting point for most in-house video production teams is a producer (who can direct), and a camera operator who can also edit video.

 The producer is responsible for managing everything from pre-production to post-production.
 They’ll come up with the initial concepts, schedule the shoot, organise the crew, and oversee every element of the production from start to finish.

 A multipurpose camera operator and editor, as the title suggests, handles lighting, audio, filming, and editing.
 This job requires a varied skillset, and often individuals don’t have specialist post-production skills (such as being able to work with motion graphics or animation).

 As your team grows, you should begin building out your video production team to include specialists in the different elements of production.
 Typical next steps are to hire an editor rather than relying on your cameraman to edit, and then hiring an animator.
 At TopLine Film, we recommend avoiding ‘videographers’, who are jacks of all trades and masters of none.
 They’re often spread too thin to be able to produce truly outstanding work.

 Hiring in video is difficult, so we’d recommend delegating the job to a consultant.
 If your video experience is lacking, you may find it difficult to separate quality candidates from shoddy ones.
 The right hires can make or break a video team, and when it’s your brand at stake, it’s important you hire only the best.